colebob9/spigotbuilder/README.md

 # SpigotBuilder

-The user-friendly batch script to make a build of Spigot!
+The user-friendly batch script to make a build of Spigot in the easiest way possible!

 **Only works in Windows.**